Neuroscience: Modern neuroscience

 The scientific study of the nervous system increased significantly during the second half of the twentieth century, principally due to advances in molecular biology, electrophysiology, and computational neuroscience.
 This has allowed neuroscientists to study the nervous system in all its aspects: how it is structured, how it works, how it develops, how it malfunctions, and how it can be changed.

 For example, it has become possible to understand, in much detail, the complex processes occurring within a single neuron.
 Neurons are cells specialized for communication.
 They are able to communicate with neurons and other cell types through specialized junctions called synapses, at which electrical or electrochemical signals can be transmitted from one cell to another.
 Many neurons extrude a long thin filament of axoplasm called an axon, which may extend to distant parts of the body and are capable of rapidly carrying electrical signals, influencing the activity of other neurons, muscles, or glands at their termination points.
-A nervous system emerges from the assemblage of neurons that are connected to each other.
+A nervous system emerges from the assemblage of neurons that are connected to each other in neural circuits, and networks.

 The vertebrate nervous system can be split into two parts: the central nervous system (defined as the brain and spinal cord), and the peripheral nervous system.
-In many species — including all vertebrates — the nervous system is the most complex organ system in the body, with most of the complexity residing in the brain.
+In many species—including all vertebrates—the nervous system is the most complex organ system in the body, with most of the complexity residing in the brain.
 The human brain alone contains around one hundred billion neurons and one hundred trillion synapses; it consists of thousands of distinguishable substructures, connected to each other in synaptic networks whose intricacies have only begun to be unraveled.
 At least one out of three of the approximately 20,000 genes belonging to the human genome is expressed mainly in the brain.